UCL/research-computing-with-cpp/session05/03CriticalLocksRaces.md

 * Important to remember to unset the lock when done.
 * Might otherwise result in a deadlock.
 Program hangs.

-### Locks

-Sometimes it is useful to lock multiple resources with different locks.

-* Use multiple locks protecting different resources.
-* Can result in deadlocks if two threads needs both needs the same locks.
-* One thread holds one lock and the other one holds the other.
-* Both are waiting for a lock to be free.

 ### Example

 Replace the critical region with a lock.
 In this case there is no real gain from using a lock.
 {{cppfrag('05','locks/simplelock.cc')}}

+### Multiple locks

+Sometimes it is useful to lock multiple resources with different locks.

+* Use multiple locks protecting different resources
+* Can result in deadlocks if two threads needs both needs the same locks
+* One thread holds one lock and the other one holds the other
+* Both are waiting for a lock to be free

 ### Notes